GC2018: Day 10 Highlights

 Equals Auckland 1990 – 10 Gold Medals record with more silvers and bronze

-currently 7th in the medal table, ahead of Scotland and Nigeria.
+Wales are currently 7th in the medal table, ahead of Scotland and Nigeria.

 It was a historic night for Welsh sport and Welsh boxing this evening as Wales celebrated their most successful Commonwealth Games ever, on Australia's Gold Coast.

 Wales equalled their record medal haul of 36, and also the number of golds won at single Games (10) with seven podium positions on Saturday including a two golds and a silver in the boxing.

 Lauren Price has already enjoyed a phenomenal sporting career, having won the world kick-boxing title four times as a teenager and then represented Wales at football.
 She also became the first woman to win a boxing medal for Wales at a Commonwealth Games, in Glasgow four years ago.

 But tonight she added Commonwealth Gold to her list of achievements.

 She beat Australian Caitlin Parker on a split decision to win gold in the women's 75kg division.

 "I knew it was going to be tough, boxing an Australian in her backyard, but I pulled it off," said Price.